SeatSeer/seatseer/README.md

 1. Scale up the dataset and check if the system is able to handle the large dataset.
 2. Deal with loopholes such as non-existent location, non-local location, or empty review.
 Decide on how to handle and display such cases.

-We also scaled up our dataset size from **1873**, and were happy to observe that our system could handle these data with ease.
+We also scaled up our dataset size to **1873**, and were happy to observe that our system could handle these data with ease.
 For now, if the registered room has a non-existent location (i.e. the latitude and longitude values are absent or invalid), we will not display the location on the map.
 Non-local locations will be displayed nonetheless.
 Empty reviews are not possible as it is mandatory to fill up at least a rating before submitting a review.

 ## <a name="acknowledgements"></a>6.
 Acknowledgements